madjyc/ShotBoard/README.md

 1. Select multiple shots using **Shift + Click**.
 2. Click **Merge selected shots**.

+### Exporting Shots to a MP4 file
+1. Select one or multiple shots.
+2. Click on **File > Export** or **File > Export as**.
+**File > Export**: ShotBoard will save the excerpt using an automated convention (i.e. the original video filename plus a timecode to indicate the starting position) at the original video location.
+**File > Export As**: Manually choose the save location and filename.

 ## Tips
+- Raise or lower the horizontal splitter to give more room to the video or the board.
 Although ShotBoard will successfully detect most of the shots, it may struggle when:
 - Transitions are blurry (e.g. fading to white or black, crossfading, strong motion blur)
 - The lighting is stroboscopic (e.g. lightning, flashing lights)